Chapter 12: Unimodal Deities

 Since the fields of serial meaning at different levels of an architective hierarchy will likely be different, venerators and their hierarchical deities will likely be playing different games and be preoccupied with different narratives.
 A venerator's intelligence may not be comprehending of its deity's intelligence, and vice-versa, even though both are architective.

-Our architective deities organize our serial meaning around their own existential angst.
+Our architective deities would organize our serial meaning around their own existential angst.
 We might experience a depression or sense of existential insecurity not justified by our immediately perceivable circumstances, and suffer contests and social frictions organized for the deity's existential security rather than for our own.
-A processional deity, being relatively invulnerable and suffering no immediate existential threat, may well organize contests and social frictions among its lower echelons simply as an amusement.
+A processional deity, being relatively invulnerable and suffering no immediate existential threat, could well organize contests and social frictions among its lower echelons simply as an amusement.

 An architective deity would have an expectation of obedience from its venerators and if it was insecure would demand not only obedience, but symbolic demonstrations of submission, perhaps even worship.
 Failure to deliver these may invoke acts of vengeance from the deity, to whatever degree of control and organization it can muster.
 Demonstrations of submission would likely occur through the regular performance of appeasing rituals.